 When it comes to being in touch with nature – pun intended – Li explains that hugging a tree is good for people because it boosts the sense of touch, gets us into physical contact with phytoncides, and fulfils our biophilia.
 In Greek, the word bios translates to life, and philos meaning loving.
 Simply put, it means “life-loving” or to say it grammatically correct; loving life.

 Back in my Stellenbosch University days, on my way to classes, I always passed these stunning flower beds planted full of daisies and lavender.
 Almost every time while I was walking, I reached out a hand and nearly touched them as if I was gently caressing them.
-To me, nearly stroking flowers is an enriching experience because it feels like you are in love with God’s natural creations while simultaneously respecting it by not picking them.
+To me, nearly stroking flowers is an enriching experience because it feels like you are in love with all creation while simultaneously respecting it by not picking the flowers.
 If you see a fallen blossom like a Frangipani, I gleefully suggest that you put it in your hair as a natural accessory.

-On the short subject of the hearing sense, Li encourages people to listen externally.
-By that, he means that we generally listen to our internal thinking and that we should concentrate on hearing surroundings from outside.
-Whether you are listening to beautiful birdsongs or the powerful sounds of thunder – my personal favourite – there is always something from hearing nature that appeals to lovers of the natural world.
+On the subject of the hearing sense, Li encourages people to listen externally.
+By that, he means that we generally listen to our internal thinking and that we should focus on hearing surrounding sounds.
+Whether you are listening to beautiful birdsong or the powerful sounds of thunder – my personal favourite – there is always something in listening to nature that appeals to lovers of the natural world.
 Just find a recording online or a CD that suits your preference, as well as listen to sounds outside, and let nature’s music be your next playlist.

 For further reading on Japanese forest therapy, here is the included link;